openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 ## Disabling/Enabling specific transformations for plugin X

 This topic mostly related to conversion to legacy opset and plugins that based on CNNNetwork but still this mechanism can be applied for other cases.
-Let's suppose that plugin X starts support `opset3::StridedSlice` operation and you want to disable `ConvertStridedSliceToCrop` transformation for plugin X.
+Let's suppose that plugin X enabled `opset3::StridedSlice` operation support and you want to disable `ConvertStridedSliceToCrop` transformation for plugin X.
 To do this you need to extend transformation class with `ngraph::pass::PassParam` class.
 This class extends transformations class with `transformation_callback` that can be set by plugin that uses legacy conversion.

 ~~~~~~~~~~~~~{.cpp}